suraj95/Spark-Practice/README.md

 # Starting a Spark Application

-1> Type PySpark in the terminal
+1> Type spark-shell or pyspark (for python version) in the terminal and execute commands in the Spark Shell (REPL)

 2> View the Web UI at port 4040.
 It has Spark, Storage, Environment, SQL, Master and Executors.